antstackio/serverless-img-classify/README.md

 # img-clf

-This project contains source code and supporting files for a serverless application for classifying handwritten digits using a Machine Learning model in [Tensorflow](https://www.tensorflow.org/).
+This project contains source code and supporting files for a serverless application for classifying images using a Machine Learning model in [Tensorflow](https://www.tensorflow.org/).
 It includes the following files and folders:

 - app/app.py - Code for the application's Lambda function including the code for ML inferencing.
 - app/Dockerfile - The Dockerfile to build the container image.